d4n3sh/thedaneshproject/content/posts/2009-03-16-linux-tip-1-live-monitoring-with-tail.md

 ---
 This is something every Linux admin or Linux superuser probably already knows and uses everyday.

 The "tail -f" command monitors a file and tracks any changes to it.
 As changes are made to the monitored file the "tail" command will print them on screen.
-Live monitoring basically&#8230;..
+Live monitoring basically.....

 `tail -f [log file]`